Random-People/Fibonacci/README.md

 Feel free to email me requests [kai.lyons@kaix.live](mailto:kai.lyons@kaix.live)

 # Rules for Languages To Be Included:
-- Have to have a seperate compiler/interpreter or just some way to run without an extra layer
-> This means NO extention languages like TypeScript or CoffeeScript as they cannot compile/run on their own without translating to the original language (in this case, JavaScript).
-If an extention language has its own compiler (including third party ones from companies/organizations that are well known/respected (as in having some hold in the enterprise realm) i.e. C++ (extention of C) then the language can be included) -- This rule MIGHT change in the near future.

 - The language needs three basic componants (listed below)
 > 1. Ability to print variables/numbers
 > 2. Ability to mutate variables